 We now compare these data to the predictions of the modeling approach presented in section II, which consists of a piecewise treatment of the high- and low-energy density regimes using SCFLY and an ad-hoc excitation model, respectively.
-Beginning with the former, Fig. 1 displays SCFLY’s simulated evolution of temperature and Mg and O total charge states with an incident XFEL intensity equal to the highest experimental value.
+Beginning with the former, Figs. 3 and 4 display SCFLY’s simulated evolution of temperature and Mg and O total charge states, respectively,with an incident XFEL intensity equal to the highest experimental value.
 Notably, the charge state distribution is strongly athermal: the final Mg charge state of 0.8 exceeds by a factor of how much? the (grand canonical) equilibrium value corresponding to the final temperature of 19(?) eV.
-A (sufficient) reason for the lack of LTE is readily apparent: because (1) the lifetime of Mg 2p holes exceeds the 45 fs XFEL pulse duration (cite Fuggle and Inglesfield book; Keski-Rahkohnen et al.) and (2) simulated free-electronic temperatures are far below the Mg 2p binding energy, the production of Mg holes will be dominated by rates of 2p and 1s photo- and electron impact ionization during the XFEL pulse.
+One reason for the lack of LTE is readily apparent.
+The lifetime of Mg 2p holes exceeds the 45 fs XFEL pulse duration (cite Fuggle and Inglesfield book; Keski-Rahkohnen et al.) and the simulated free-electronic temperatures are far below the Mg 2p binding energy.
+Conseuently, the production of Mg 2p holes will be dominated by rates of 2p and 1s photoionization and electron impact ionization during the XFEL pulse.

 The low value of the free electronic temperature compared to the K shell binding energies of O and Mg similarly validates a simplifying approximation in the application of the AFF ionization model to the output of SCFLY.
-Because only the 2p orbitals of Mg and O are substantially ionized, the charge state of each species uniquely determines its electronic configuration under equation (1).
-(Need to justify why we ignore 2s as well (basically because of the shorter lifetime of the 2s vacancies)) The AFF model can therefore compute measured Bragg peak intensities from charge state progressions (instead of explicit electronic configurations).
-Fig. 2 shows the output of the resulting SCFLY-based XRD calculation evaluated over the full range of flux densities simulated with SCFLY.
+Because only the 2p orbitals of Mg and O are substantially ionized, the charge state of each species uniquely determines its electronic configuration under Eq.
+1 (Need to justify why we ignore 2s as well (basically because of the shorter lifetime of the 2s vacancies)) The AFF model can therefore compute measured Bragg peak intensities from charge state progressions (instead of explicit electronic configurations).
+Fig. 1 (b) shows the output of the resulting SCFLY-based XRD calculation evaluated over the full range of flux densities simulated with SCFLY.
 Comparison to the experimental progression of Bragg peak intensity ratios shows thorough disagreement at low flux densities, where the rapid rise in the experimental ratio of the 111 to 200 peak intensity is not reproduced by the SCFLY-derived model.
 This reflects the inaccuracy of SCFLY’s charge state distribution at low temperatures—a consequence of SCFLY’s insensitivity to condensed state physics and its IPD model’s temperature-independent placement of the continuum below the M shell potential, which causes an unphysical combination of atomic charge states at zero temperature (Mg2+ with neutral O).
 At high flux density agreement between the experimental data and SCFLY-based model is better, with both exhibiting a shallow plateau in the 111/200 Bragg peak ratio, followed by a rapid rise beyond a 5 eV/unit cell energy deposition.
 This agreement, however, is only crude and qualitative.